BryceButenhof/email-metrics-generator/README.md

-# Simple email metrics generator for CPI
+# Email Metrics Generator
+A tool that email metrics can be copy/pasted into and a report can be generated